What Is a Mastectomy?

 The doctor removes breast tissue, the nipple, and the areola but saves most of the skin over the breast.
-It’s only used when breast reconstruction follows immediately after a mastectomy.
-It may not be a good choice if your tumors are large or near the skin surface.
+It’s used only when breast reconstruction follows immediately after a mastectomy.
+It may not be a good choice if your tumors are large or near the skin’s surface.

 What Is a Nipple-Sparing Mastectomy?

 You might also hear it called a total skin-sparing mastectomy.
 The doctor removes all the breast tissue, including the ducts going all the way up to the nipple and areola.
 But they save the skin of the nipple and areola and cut out tissues under and around them.
 If these areas are cancer-free, they can be saved.
 This method also calls for reconstruction right after the mastectomy.

 Before a Mastectomy

 - You’ll wait in a preoperative holding area.
 Your friends and family can visit, usually a couple at a time.